tymefighter/streamly/design/paths.rst

    whatsoever, to the file system. or does it?
 Windows?
 2) The file system may translate the name to its own conventions before a lookup or create, e.g. it may

-    a) change the name to upper case
+   * change the name to upper case
-    b) translate the name to 8.3 chars
+   * translate the name to 8.3 chars
-    c) change the character encoding?
+   * change the character encoding?
-    d) change the unicode normalization form of the name (Apple)
+   * change the unicode normalization form of the name (Apple)

 When resolving an existing directory name in the file system we need to supply a path which consists of component names separated by a separator